svn2github/HTML-Import-2/trunk/readme.txt

 == Description ==

 Imports well-formed static HTML files into WordPress.
-Requires PHP 5.

 This plugin will import a directory of files as either pages or posts.
 You may specify the HTML tag (e.g. `<body>`, `<div id="content">`, or `<td width="732">`) or Dreamweaver template region (e.g. 'Main Content') containing the content you want to import.